MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 - The application uses processing resources to construct the same objects or data structures for multiple requests.
 - The application makes excessive calls to a remote service that has a service quota and throttles clients past a certain limit.

-In turn, these problems can lead to poor response times when retrieving data, due to the latency when accessing a remote data store.
-It can also cause increased contention in the data store, and poor scalability as more users request data from the store.
+In turn, these problems can lead to poor response times when retrieving data, increased contention in the data store, and poor scalability as more users request data.

-The following code uses Entity Framework to connect to a database.
+The following example uses Entity Framework to connect to a database.
 Every client request results in a call to the database, even if multiple requests are fetching exactly the same data.
 The cost of repeated requests, in terms of I/O overhead and data access charges, can accumulate quickly.

 ```csharp
 public class PersonRepository : IPersonRepository